robertmccourt/robertmccourt/README.md

-Hello, my name is Robert McCourt, I am a senior Computer Science undergraduate student at the University of New Mexico.
+Hello, my name is Robert McCourt.
+I have completed my undergraduate coursework in Computer Science at the University of New Mexico and am now taking pre-medical prerequisite courses to prepare for medical school.
+I am passionate about applying computational and analytical skills to advance biomedical research and healthcare.

 My interests include:
 - High Performance Computing (HPC)